-He will have the support of Guardiola, who reportedly once drove through the night to question him on the principles of coaching, and he has already been given the backing of perhaps the most influential figure at the Nou Camp, Lionel Messi.
+He would have the support of Guardiola, who reportedly once drove through the night to question him on the principles of coaching, and he has already been given the backing of perhaps the most influential figure at Barça, Lionel Messi.

 Messi, like Bielsa, is from Rosario, the third city of Argentina, which dominates its vast agricultural interior.
-Agricultural regions are rarely hotbeds of revolution – there have been very few red flags fluttering over Taunton – but Rosario was different in the days when it was in a ferment of Peronism, Argentina's strange mixture of union power, working-class rhetoric and right-wing posturing, glamourised forever by the musical Evita.
+Agricultural regions are rarely hotbeds of revolution but Rosario was different in the days when it was in a ferment of Peronism, that strange mixture of union power, working-class rhetoric and right-wing posturing, glamorised for ever by the musical Evita.

 By the time the young Marcelo Bielsa was disobeying his father and not just supporting but starting to play for Rosario's main club, Newell's Old Boys, at left-back, the army decided it had endured enough of this and put its tanks on to the streets of Buenos Aires.
 Unlike the Peronists, the junta knew exactly what they stood for.
 To a man, they were card-carrying fascists.

-Like Martin O'Neill, whom he resembles when prowling the touchline, Marcelo Bielsa studied law.
-The other dictatorship Bielsa has always fought against is what he calls "the dictatorship of results", a regime that has Chelsea by the throat.
+The other dictatorship Bielsa has always fought against is what he calls "the dictatorship of results", a regime that oppresses Chelsea.
 After a knee injury forced him out of playing, he became obsessed with tactics and the need to win well.
 His signature formation is a 3-1-3-3 designed to press teams hard.